knxd/knxd/doc/inifile.rst

     The default is 0.3 seconds.

 As with "tpuart", this device can be used remotely.
 On the command line, the driver's name is "ft12cemitcp".
+Use this command on the remote side:

+    socat TCP-LISTEN:55332,reuseaddr /dev/ttyACM0,b19200,parenb,raw

 ncn5120
 -------